d2s/Documentation/_posts/2018-04-10-Changelog.md

 ---
 I am using the application on a daily basis and it evolves during my own use.
 Suggestions for new *features*, *enhancements* and *bug reports* are more than welcome.
 Please add an [Issue](https://github.com/rsyncOSX/RsyncOSX/issues) regarding any requests or bugs.
 For more information about signing and notarizing of RsyncOSX see [the notarized info](/Notarized).

-## Next version 5.8.x
+## Version 5.8.0 release candidate

-The following are plans for next version:
+The following are in this rc:

 ![](/images/RsyncOSX/master/nextversion/nextversion.png)

+- the rc is not notarized, only signed
+- released 12 March 2019
+- built by Xcode 10.12 beta 4, Swift 5 beta
 - next version will be released when next version of Xcode 10.12 and Swift 5 are released by Apple
 - quit RsyncOSX by red button upper left main window
 - view all profiles and configurations by menu button (moved from tab view)
 - backup now and automatic backup my be executed from any view (tab) by menu buttons or shortcuts
-- some clean up of code
+- clean up of code

 ## Version 5.7.3